1. Media Subsystem Profile¶

 - Media Core Maintainer:

-Media Maintainers who are also responsible for one or more media core frameworks.
+Media Driver Maintainers with Patchwork access who are also responsible for one or more media core frameworks.

 Core framework changes are done via consensus between the relevant Media Core Maintainers.
 Media Maintainers may include core framework changes in their Pull Requests if they are signed off by the relevant Media Core Maintainers.